 ETFs are collection of securities that typically track a specific market index such as the Hang Seng Index.
-They are similar to a managed fund, or unit trust, but trades like a stock throughout the day.
+They are similar to a mutual fund, or unit trust, but trades like a stock throughout the day.

 Exchange traded funds are designed to provide investment results that generally correspond to their underlying benchmark index by holding a portfolio of securities based on the underlying index.